 The Vietnam War

 The Vietnam War was my generations’ war.
 It was the first time war was shown on the television screen.
 The consequences were enormous.
 I hope that American’s will never be so naive about war nor so disrespectful of her soldiers ever again.
 Please go here for more information.
 And if you are ever in Washington DC visit the wall, one of the most visually stunning memorials I’ve ever seen.

 POWs and MIAs

 This tribute must include our prisoners of war (POWs) and our missing in action (MIAs).
 For biographies and information about POWs go to American Ex-POWs.
 A site specifically about women prisoners of war is here.
 And please, in your virtual memorial tour, be sure to visit Never Forgotten.

 This has been an emotional tour for me.
 My husband calls me a sap, a marshmallow.
 I can’t help it.
 My heart breaks for all of the lost, the wounded (physical and emotional), and the friends and families of all those men and women.

-But my heart also busts with pride because Americans choose to fight, to serve, because they believe in the ideals of this country and they hold our flag proudly.
-I say thank you for your service every time I meet or see person in military uniform.
+But my heart also busts with pride because Americans choose to fight, to serve because they believe in the ideals of this country and they hold our flag proudly.
+I say thank you for your service every time I meet or see a person in military uniform.
 Today I get the great honor of saying to all those who have served or are currently in service, to the ones I haven’t met and to their families: THANK YOU for your service to our great country.
 And now I close with one of my all-time favorite music videos honoring and celebrating veterans: “Here’s to the Heroes: a Military Tribute.”